hasura/graphql-engine/graphql/manual/deployment/docker/index.rst

 You'll see a sample docker run command at ``my-project/install-scripts/docker-run.sh``.

-Edit the ``--database-url`` flag command, so that you can connect to your postgres instance.
+Edit the ``--database-url`` flag command, so that you can connect to your Postgres instance.

 .. code-block:: bash
    :emphasize-lines: 5